-Guidance Notes for Schools/Directorates regarding Cardiff University's school placement scheme
+Guidance Notes for Schools/Departments regarding Cardiff University's school placement scheme

-1. If a request comes into the School/Directorate directly, what is the procedure?
+1. If a request comes into the University directly, what is the procedure?

 It is expected that the majority of placements will normally be for two weeks or less, however this is something that can be agreed at a local level.
 The Education Act 1996, advises that pre -16 year old placements should last for two weeks, but post -16 year old placements can be more varied in length.

 5. How many hours will the pupil be expected to work?